powercodeacademy/rspec-test-driven-development-tdd-readme/README.md

 # RSpec: Test-Driven Development (TDD): Red, Green, Refactor, Repeat

-Welcome to Lesson 3!
 If you’ve ever wanted to feel like a code wizard—summoning features out of thin air and banishing bugs before they appear—TDD is your magic spellbook.
 In this lesson, we’ll break down Test-Driven Development (TDD) into bite-sized steps, and show you how RSpec makes it all possible.

 ---